-If you’re heading to the Thai islands, one of the best things to do is relaxing on the beautiful paradise beaches.
+If you’re heading to the Thai islands, one of the best things to do is to relax on the beautiful paradise beaches.
 There are some beautiful hidden gems spread around the island.
 In the south of the island you will find the famous and busy Haad Rin beach where the Full Moon party is held every month.
-But if you’re more into relaxing and quiet beaches, then head to Bottle beach in the North, or Zen beach in the West of the island.
+But if you’re more into relaxing and quiet beaches, then head to Bottle beach in the North, or Zen Beach in the West of the island.
 Those two beaches are our favorites as we prefer the more hidden gems.

 Tired of relaxing on one of the beautiful Koh Phangan beaches?
 Or do you want to work out after one of the many parties on the island?
 There are a few great hikes to do on the island.
 You can choose to hike to viewpoints or one of the hidden beaches such as Bottle beach and Haad Yuan beach.
-Hiking up to the viewpoint Khao Ra is absolutely a must-do.
+Hiking up to the viewpoint Khao Ra is a must-do.
 The path is well maintained, although it’s not marked very well.
 The round trip up and down takes about 3 hours, depending on your pace.

-There are some cool waterfalls to explore in the jungle of Koh Phangan island.
+There are some cool waterfalls to explore in the jungle of Koh Phangan Island.
 They are easy to get to, so this is one of the best things to do to cool off after a day of exploring.
-Phaeng waterfall is the most well known waterfall of the island, but Paradise waterfall, Wangsai Waterfall and Than Sadet waterfall are also definitely worth a visit!
+Phaeng waterfall is the most well-known waterfall of the island.
+But Paradise Waterfall, Wangsai Waterfall and Than Sadet waterfall are also definitely worth a visit!
 One thing you have to keep in mind is that these waterfalls won’t have any water during the dry season.
 Only Than Sadet will flow mostly throughout the year.

 Depending on the tide, you will see a beautiful sandbank appearing in front of Hin Kong Bay.
 You can easily walk from the beach to the sandbank, but be aware of jellyfish during certain seasons.
 If you have a drone you can make some awesome aerial footage here.
-You will see people walking their dog here, or do a little run, or just enjoying their time on this deserted sandbank.
+You will see people walking their dog here, do a run, or just enjoying their time on this deserted sandbank.
 This was definitely one of our favourite things to do in Koh Phangan.
 Make sure to put sunscreen on because there is no shade around and you will burn easily while enjoying this piece of paradise.
 You can find another sandbank connected to Koh Ma island in north Koh Phangan.

 Watch the sunset at Amsterdam Bar